joceejoy/LLM-Translator-V2.0/README.md

 ## Features

-- [X] Translation of English PDF books to Chinese using LLMs.
+- [X]  Translation of English PDF books to Chinese, Traditional Chinese, Japensese, Spanish and French using LLMs.
-- [X] Support for both [ChatGLM](https://github.com/THUDM/ChatGLM-6B) and [OpenAI](https://platform.openai.com/docs/models) models.
+- [X]  Support for [Gemini](https://deepmind.google/technologies/gemini/flash/),[OpenAI](https://platform.openai.com/docs/models) and [ChatGLM](https://github.com/THUDM/ChatGLM-6B) LLM models.
 - [X]  Flexible configuration through a YAML file or command-line arguments.
 - [X]  Timeouts and error handling for robust translation operations.
 - [X]  Modular and object-oriented design for easy customization and extension.
-- [ ] Implement a graphical user interface (GUI) for easier use.
+- [X]  Implement a graphical user interface (GUI) in [Gradio](https://www.gradio.app/) for easier use.
-- [ ] Add support for batch processing of multiple PDF files.
-- [ ] Create a web service or API to enable usage in web applications.
-- [ ] Add support for other languages and translation directions.
+- [X]  Add support for other languages and translation directions.
-- [ ] Add support for preserving the original layout and formatting of the source PDF.
-- [ ] Improve translation quality by using custom-trained translation models.

 ## Getting Started

 ### Environment Setup

-1.Clone the repository `git clone git@github.com:DjangoPeng/openai-translator.git`.
+1.Clone the repository `git clone git@github.com:joceejoy/LLM-Translator-V2.0.git`.

-2.The `OpenAI-Translator` requires Python 3.6 or later.
+2.The `LLM-Translator` requires Python 3.6 or later.
 Install the dependencies with `pip install -r requirements.txt`.

-3.Set up your OpenAI API key(`$OPENAI_API_KEY`) or ChatGLM Model URL(`$GLM_MODEL_URL`).
-You can either add it to your environment variables or specify it in the config.yaml file.
+3.Set up your OpenAI API key(`$OPENAI_API_KEY`), ChatGLM API key (`$GLM_API_KEY`) and Gemini API Key(`$GEMINI_API_KEY`) You can add it to your environment variables.

 ### Usage

-You can use OpenAI-Translator either by specifying a configuration file or by providing command-line arguments.
+You can use LLM-Translator either by specifying a configuration file or by providing command-line arguments.

 #### Using a configuration file: